 \subsection{Meta-learner model}

 Meta-learner for our experiments was random forest (RF)~\cite{Breiman2001} regression machine learning model.
-RF is an ensemble of many (\emph{ntrees} in total) CART (classification and regression tree) instances, where each CART is built on an independent bootstrap sample of the original dataset while selecting from a random subset (of size \emph{mtry}) of features at each tree node.
-Fast RF implementation in R package \emph{ranger}~\cite{Wright2017} was chosen, which, conveniently for the specifics of our assistants, allows to always include some variables as candidates for binary node split besides \emph{mtry} randomly selected ones.
-Time series features were left for random selection, but a few meta-information features were set to \emph{always.split.variables}.
-Meta-information features were forecasting horizon length and data type (daily, weekly or monthly) and A1 assistant additionally included model name (first column in Table~\ref{tab:univariate}) and three dummy indicators on model capabilities such as seasonality, complexity and decomposition.
+RF is an ensemble of many (\emph{ntrees} in total) CART (classification and regression tree) instances.
+Each CART is built on an independent bootstrap sample of the original dataset while selecting from a random subset (of size \emph{mtry}) of features at each tree node.
+Fast RF implementation in R package \emph{ranger}~\cite{Wright2017} was chosen, which, conveniently for the specifics of our assistants, allows us to always include some variables as candidates for a binary node split besides \emph{mtry} randomly selected ones.
+Time-series features were left for random selection, but a few critical meta-information features were set to \emph{always.split.variables} parameter.
+Meta-information features were forecasting horizon length and data type (daily, weekly or monthly).
+Additionally, A1 assistant included model name (first column in Table~\ref{tab:univariate}) and three dummy indicators on model capabilities such as seasonality, complexity, and decomposition.

 RF size \emph{ntrees} was fixed at 256, as recommended in literature~\cite{Oshiro2012,Probst2017}.
-Classical RF should be composed of unpruned CART, which allows growing trees to maximal possible depth and would correspond to \emph{min.node.size}=1 setting, but in our case \emph{min.node.size} parameter was tuned together with \emph{mtry} using Bayesian optimization in R package \emph{tuneRanger} with 21 warm-up and 9 tuning iterations.
-Minimization objective for A1 asistant was out-of-bag root mean squared logarithmic error - a variant of RMSE penalizing errors at lower values and achieving that prediction of best ranked cases is more precise than worse ranked candidates.
-Minimization objective for A2 assistant was a simple out-of-bag RMSE metric.
-Both being RF regression models, A1 could be nick-named as "ranker" whereas A2 as "capper" due to different tasks they are dedicated to: A1 ranks 22 forecasting models to find best candidates for time series at hand while A2 tries to propose an optimal size of forecasting ensemble, i.e. number of best ranked models to choose for forecast pooling.
+Classical RF should be composed of unpruned CART, allowing growing trees to maximal possible depth, corresponding to \emph{min.node.size}=1 setting, but in our case \emph{min.node.size} parameter was tuned together with \emph{mtry} using Bayesian optimization in R package \emph{tuneRanger} with 21 warm-up and 9 tuning iterations.
+The minimization objective for A1 assistant was the out-of-bag root mean squared logarithmic error - a variant of RMSE penalizing errors at lower values and achieving that prediction of best-ranked cases is more precise than of worse-ranked candidates.
+The minimization objective for the A2 assistant was a simple out-of-bag RMSE metric.
+Both being RF regression models, A1 could be nick-named as a "ranker" whereas A2 as a "capper" due to different tasks they are dedicated to.
+A1 ranks 22 forecasting models to find the best candidates for the time-series at hand, while A2 tries to propose an optimal size of forecasting ensemble, i.e., a number of best-ranked models to choose for forecast pooling.